arviz-devs/arviz/paper/paper.md

 # Summary

+When working with Bayesian models, a range of related tasks must be addressed beyond inference itself.
+These include tasks such as diagnosing the quality of MCMC samples, model criticism and model comparison.
+We collectively refer to these activities as exploratory analysis of Bayesian models.

 In this work, we present a redesigned version of `ArviZ`, a Python package for exploratory analysis of Bayesian models.
 The redesign emphasizes greater user control and modularity.
 This redesign delivers a more flexible and efficient toolkit for exploratory analysis of Bayesian models.
 With its renewed focus on modularity and usability, `ArviZ` is well-positioned to remain an essential tool for Bayesian modelers in both research and applied settings.

 # Statement of need